More About me

 Education and Qualifications:

 I am an alumna of City University, the Royal Academy of Music and The University of West London.
-I have an MA in Arts Management, BA (Hons) Music/Psychology, LRAM Singing Teaching Diploma and an, ATCL Piano Teaching Diploma.
-I have been teaching singing for four decades!
+I have an MA in Arts Management, BA (Hons) Music/Psychology, LRAM Singing Teaching Diploma and an ATCL Piano Teaching Diploma.
+I have been teaching singing for over four decades and I have most recently completed a Diploma in Mental Health Awareness.

 Explorations during the COVID-19 pandemic:

-During the pandemic I became a member of the National Association of Teachers of Singing in the US (NATS), Through NATS I discovered the cross-training teaching techniques of Broadway coach Mary Saunders-Barton – a chance encounter which has since majorly influenced my work with Musical Theatre Singers and I am presently fine-tuning my understanding and teaching of Bel Canto techniques through the Bel Canto Boot Camp/The Vaccai Project.
+My decision to join the National Association of Teachers of Singing in the US (NATS) for 18 months during the pandemic gave me access to the NATS summer conference in 2019, where I observed in particular techniques for working with transgender singers, and also Country and Western vocal styles in some detail.
+Through NATS I also discovered the cross-training teaching techniques of Broadway coach Mary Saunders-Barton – a chance encounter which has since majorly influenced my work with Musical Theatre Singers.
+I am presently fine-tuning my understanding and teaching of Bel Canto techniques through the Bel Canto Boot Camp/The Vaccai Project.
 I have also explored registers with Vocal Process and Jenevora Williams and completed a Vocal Health First Aider course with Vocal Health Education.

 Membership of Professional Organisations:

-The Association of Teachers of Singing (AOTOS), The European Voice Teachers Association (through AOTOS), National Association of Teachers of Singing (NATS) US, Association of English Singers and Speakers (AESS), MTEA (Musical Theatre Educators Alliance, US), and most recently The Bel Canto Boot Camp (US). i am a Past Chair and the present Conference Director of AOTOS and am closely involved in both the AOTOS Programme Planning Committee and the devising of the new Teacher Development - Essentials course.
+The Association of Teachers of Singing (AOTOS), The European Voice Teachers Association, Association of English Singers and Speakers (AESS) and most recently The Bel Canto Boot Camp (US).
+I am a Past Chair and the present Conference Director of AOTOS and am closely involved in both the AOTOS Programme Planning Committee and the devising of and mentoring on the new Teacher Development: Essentials course.

 Past Lectures and Papers Include: